mokdevel/DarcMods/DarcMissions/README.md

 ..empty..

+### DarcMissions
+Fixes:
+* Crashsite could crash if the helicopter is destroyed before crashing.

+Changes:
+* dc_coreConfig.json locationAkas - Functionality enabled.
+You can name location names to work as specific locationTypes.
+For example anything called "military" becomes type MDT_BASE (79) in addition to the original definition.
+* dc_lootList.json
+  * Added ``GEAR_VEST`` - vests.

+### DarcSpawner
+Uses faster cached location information for spawn.

+### DarcMissionsCompatFF
+A new mod for compatibility with Freedom Fighters
+* Missions are not spawned close the hideouts
+* Controlled areas have a percentage option to spawn missions.
+* Crashsite helicopters are cleaned from the map at server boot when a player joins the game.
+We don't want wrecks on the map.

 ## 20251012
 ### DarcMissions
 Moved ``locationTypes`` under ``general`` as it's a common attribute for all missions.
 That said, the mission json files have changes.
 The safest way is to backup your current ones if you have made a lot changes.
 If not, just delete the old confs.
 Hopefully this is one of the last big changes for now.